chitoperalta/rubberize/docs/getting_started.md

 Use Config Options when you need precise control, and Keywords for quick, common adjustments.

-See the TODO [Config Reference](config_reference.md) to learn more about all available Config Options and Keywords.
+See the [Config Reference](config_reference.md) to learn more about all available Config Options and Keywords.

 ### Applying Customizations